Sample ACME implementation

 ACME certificate renewal is performed by submitting a new certificate order using the same ACME account that was used for the original enrollment.

-STEP 1: Prepare for revocation
+STEP 1: Prepare for renewal

 Ensure that you use: